 The Direct Selling industry is a social industry from its roots and with the evolution to more tech-savvy consumers and consultants it won’t be too long until the Industry represents the best business model for new generations.

-We invite you to give us some insight into what you think will be the next big changes in Direct Selling and Social Selling as well as your experience with technology and Direct Selling today.
+We invite you to give us some insight into what you think will be the next big changes in Direct Selling and Social Selling as well as your experience with Technology today.

 S4DS in the Direct Selling Industry